tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/生产消费最佳实践_intl_en.md

 ### Message pull

 In the consumption process, the client pulls messages from the server.
 When the client pulls large messages, you should control the pulling speed and pay attention to the following parameters:
-- max.poll.records: set it to 1 if a single message exceeds 1 MB in size.
+- max.poll.records: Set it to 1 if a single message exceeds 1 MB in size.
-- max.partition.fetch.bytes: set it to a value slightly greater than the size of a single message.
+- max.partition.fetch.bytes: Set it to a value slightly greater than the size of a single message.
-- fetch.max.bytes: set it to a value slightly greater than the size of a single message.
+- fetch.max.bytes: Set it to a value slightly greater than the size of a single message.

 When messages are consumed over the public network, a disconnection may often occur due to the bandwidth limit of the public network.
 In this case, you should control the pulling speed and pay attention to the following parameters:
-- fetch.max.bytes: we recommend you set it to half of the public network bandwidth (note that the unit of this parameter is bytes, while the unit of the public network bandwidth is bits).
+- fetch.max.bytes: We recommend you set it to half of the public network bandwidth (note that the unit of this parameter is bytes, while the unit of the public network bandwidth is bits).

-- max.partition.fetch.bytes: we recommend you set it to one third or one fourth of `fetch.max.bytes`.
+- max.partition.fetch.bytes: We recommend you set it to one third or one fourth of `fetch.max.bytes`.

 ### Duplicate messages and consumption idempotency